Are you ready for retirement?

 How much and how long do you want to work?

 If the priority is being ready for retirement, establish goals and create a plan first and foremost.
-Perform an in-depth analysis of the entire financial portfolio to assess total assets and decide if retirement goals are achievable.
+Perform an in-depth analysis of your entire financial portfolio to assess total assets and decide if retirement goals are achievable.
 Determine if your portfolio assets can support your desired lifestyle during retirement.
 If a path to retirement is clear, then begin to think about secondary priorities; these could include leaving a legacy, charitable giving or the opportunity to travel more often.
 If the path to retirement isn’t clear or if financial assets come up short, consider putting off retirement for a few years, saving more money, adjusting an estimated living plan or reassessing assets.

 Create a clear plan